 Despite their best efforts—and launching during a pandemic probably didn’t help—the mobile streaming service Quibi has called it quits.
 Last month, chiefs Jeffery Katzenberg and Meg Whitman made the difficult determination that after spending nearly $2 billion, it was time to shut down the endeavor.
-Quibi will be up and running until the end of the year, and we still maintain one of the best things you can see on the service is “Wireless,” from director Zach Wechter and executive producer Steven Soderbergh—a deeply unique and inventive single-setting tech thriller that transports you into the phone of the protagonist and employs the portrait and landscape perspective shifts of a phone in a way you’ve never seen before.
+Quibi will be up and running until the end of the year.
+We still maintain one of the best things you can see on the service is “Wireless,” from director Zach Wechter and executive producer Steven Soderbergh.
+This deeply unique and inventive single-setting tech thriller transports you into the protagonist’s phone and employs the portrait and landscape perspective shifts of a phone in a way you’ve never seen before.

-In my long conversation with Soderbergh, we talked about “Wireless” in-depth, upcoming sequels to “The Knick” and “High Flying Bird,” and the fact that his next film, “Let Them All Talk,” starring Meryl Streep would come to HBO Max in December.
-But the conversation tapped into so much more, including “No Sudden Move,” which was about to shoot at the time, and the way the industry has been completely disrupted by COVID-19 on every level, production, theatrical, streaming and what a new landscape might look like.
+In my long conversation with Soderbergh, we talked about “Wireless” in-depth, upcoming sequels to “The Knick” and “High Flying Bird,” and the fact that his next film, “Let Them All Talk,” starring Meryl Streep, would come to HBO Max in December.
+But the conversation tapped into so much more, including “No Sudden Move,” which was about to shoot at the time, and the way COVID-19 has completely disrupted the industry on every level, production, theatrical, streaming, and what a new landscape might look like.

 The full conversation has been delayed—I blame election anxiety—but I wanted to preserve the parts that didn’t run for posterity and because, well, who doesn’t want a nice long distraction from the election like a Soderbergh long-read Q&A?
 Note, this conversation took place in late September, before Quibi’s closure was announced, before COVID-19 had spiked back up to record highs, and before films like “Black Widow” and “Dune” were pushed back into 2021.

-Much of this makes me think of your 2019 limited series “Mosaic” that was an HBO series, but also a terrific narrative app experience that pre-dated Quibi.
-I’ve got to imagine on some levels, the app, ahead of its time, was considered a quote-unquote failure, but it was an awesome experience and kind of a Quibi forerunner and I’m sure both lay the groundwork for something even more inventive.
+Much of this makes me think of your 2019 limited series “Mosaic,” which was an HBO series, but also a terrific narrative app experience that pre-dated Quibi.
+I’ve got to imagine on some levels, the app, ahead of its time, was considered a quote-unquote failure, but it was an awesome experience and kind of a Quibi forerunner, and I’m sure both lay the groundwork for something even more inventive.

-A lot of these newer platforms, that ask a little bit more of the audience than just watching, a bit more interactivity, often require an acclimation period for the audience, right?
+A lot of these newer platforms, that ask a little bit more of the audience than just watching, a bit more interactivity, often require an acclimation period for the audience.
 Like even Quibi, its reception wasn’t exactly warm in the press so far.

 Well, I was the co-chair of the DGA committee.
 And then I’ve been a participant in the union, the AMPTP (Alliance of Motion Picture and Television Producers) negotiations on occasion.